Criminal law of the United States: Mistake

 Mistake can be a mistake of fact or a mistake of law.
 Mistake of fact occurs when the defendant misunderstands a fact that negates an element of the crime.
 Mistake of law is the misunderstanding, incorrect application, or ignorance of the law's existence at the time of the offense.
 These mistakes must be honest, made in good faith, and reasonable to an ordinary person.
 Using mistake as a defense does not work in strict liability cases where the defendant's intent is irrelevant.

 Duress

-Duress is a defense where a crime is committed because of immediate threat to life posed by another.
+Duress is a defense where a crime is committed because of immediate threat to life or serious bodily injury posed by another.
 The person using the defense must establish that a reasonable person in the same position would have also committed the crime and that no alternative was available.
 Duress cannot be used as a defense in murder or if the defendant was responsible for getting into the situation that resulted in the threat.